munificent/craftinginterpreters/book/garbage-collection.md

 <aside name="invariant">

 Note that at every step of this process no black node ever points to a white node.
-This property is called the **tri-color invariant**.
+This property is called the **tricolor invariant**.
 The traversal process maintains this invariant to ensure that no reachable object is ever collected.

 </aside>